ebruchez/ebruchez.github.io/_posts/2021-05-17-macbook-air-m1.md

 ## A first benchmark

 As a quick benchmark, I ran a [Scala](https://www.scala-lang.org/) compilation and packaging task from my work project.
-What I am testing here is running the `package` command from scratch (deleting all `target` directories), but without any artifact downloads.
+What I am testing here is the `package` command running from scratch (after deleting all `target` directories), without any artifact downloads.
 This is very CPU-intensive task (Scala compilation tends to be on the expensive side), but also happens to touch lots of files.
+Here is the result (lower is better):

 |2017 iMac Pro Xeon W|2020 MacBook Air M1|
 |---:|---:|